 Sydney is a great place to spot whales migrating as more than 50% of the world’s whales, dolphins and porpoises can be found in the water here.
 They can be spotted from the shoreline but for the best chance of a sighting, there are whale watching tours leaving from Sydney several times a day during migration season from May to November.
 We went right at the end of the season in November so there weren’t too many around but luckily most tours give a whale guarantee allowing you to book another tour if you don’t manage to spot one.

 Prices, location, times and tour dates vary depending on which company you book with.
 A few cruises running whale watching tours are Captain Cook Cruises, Fantasea Adventure Cruising and Oz Whale Watching.
-We went with Whale Watching Sydney who has two different tours.
-The Adventure Cruise which costs $69 for adults and $55 for children and departs from Darling Harbour at 10.00am and 2.00pm or from Circular Quay at 10.20am and 2.20pm.
+We went with Whale Watching Sydney who has several different tours.
+The Adventure Cruise which costs $99 for adults or children and departs from Circular Quay at 9.30am, 12.45pm or 3.30pm.
 This is a two-hour whale watching cruise on a small speed boat.
 Be warned though, if you suffer from seasickness this is not the tour for you else you might miss seeing the whales as you’re staring into a paper bag!
-The other tour is a three-hour premium Discovery Tour on a large ferry with a live expert commentator and professional photographer.
-This costs $85 for adults and $55 for children and leaves from Darling Harbour at 8.45am and 12.45pm and from Circular Quay at 9.15am and 1.15pm.
+The second tour is a three-hour Discovery Tour on a large ferry with a live expert commentator, onboard multimedia presentations, refreshments served and a professional photographer.
+There are two boats that do this tour, the first being the Fantasea Catalina which leaves from Circular Quay at 9.15am and 1.15pm and the second being the Ocean Dreaming 2 which leaves from Circular Quay at 9.15am and 1.00pm.
+Both of these cost $87 for adults or $56 for children.
+The final tour is the two-hour Explorer Tour which is on a medium-sized vessel and includes live commentary and onboard multimedia presentations.
+It costs $59 for adults and $39 for children and departs from Circular Quay at 9.30am, 12.45pm or 3.30pm.

 The Royal Botanical Gardens Sydney